marcodeltufo/openbis-test-2/docs/Core-Plugins_53745960.md

 The folder structure is organized as follows:

--   The file `core-plugins.properties` containing the following
+-   The file `core-plugins.properties` containing the following properties:\
-    properties:
     -   `enabled-modules`: comma-separated list of regular expressions for all enabled modules.
     -   `disabled-core-plugins`: comma-separated list of disabled plugins.
 All plugins are disabled for which the beginning of full plugin ID matches one of the terms of this list.
-To disable initialization of master data of a module - disable it's core plugin "initialize-master-data"
+To disable initialization of master data of a module - disable it\'s core plugin \"initialize-master-data\"
 -   The children of `core-plugins` are folders denoting modules like the standard technologies, `proteomics` and `screening`.
 For customization, any module can be added.